c2lang/c2compiler/README.md

 This will create a boostrap c2c version and use it to build the c2c compiler.
 The output will be in the folder output/

-Now you can run the regular compiler to compiler (other) C2 projects
+Now you can run the regular C2 compiler to compile (other) C2 projects

 ```bash
 ./output/c2c/c2c